 It was never a secret, but now the cat is definitely out of the bag or the genie is out of the bottle, if you like.
 It is official: Glenn and I are selling our Trent Lakes home and moving to our Nova Scotia home.
 We have talked about this ad nauseum for the past ten years, but it always seemed beyond our reach.
 At 60 and 61, not at all old by today’s standards, we feel we have reached the point that it is now or never.

 I inherited my family home (a liability) in 2013, but it had been neglected for over 40 years and we were not sure it could be salvaged.
 In essence, my cousin and his crew rebuilt the house.
 They made something out of nothing.
 Glenn and I have spent a great deal of time there.
 Our children have used it each summer and our grandchildren affectionately call it “Nanny’s Other House.”
-If all goes as planned, it will be Nanny’s only house.
+If all goes as planned, we will be moving to Nanny’s only house.

 We want to invite all of you to visit us in Nova Scotia.
 The welcome mat is out, as always.
 You can bring your RV, camper, tent, or stay in the house.
 A little tidbit of advice for you: West Head is not your destination if you are looking for theme parks, haute cuisine, casinos, concerts, glitz and glamour.
 If, however, R & R is your goal, you have hit the jackpot.
 Long beach walks, picking wild berries, exploring islands, bird watching, listening to local yarns and folklore, stargazing, mackerel fishing, dory rowing, biking and much, much more are waiting for your enjoyment.
 The fresh air will rejuvenate your soul and the music of the sea will lull you to sleep.So far, I only see one fly in the ointment.
 If Hurricane Jose passes over Nova Scotia, as projected, our house may be history and we may be the ones pitching a tent.
 The yellow house with the red roof has withstood the fury Hurricanes Daisy, Edna, Juan and Bill, to name a few, and I am willing to bet it will not surrender to Jose.